Jousting Rules in Medieval and Modern Times

 Medieval Jousting Rules

 An individual joust consisted simply of two knights in armor on horseback, charging at each other with raised lances in an attempt to unseat one another.
-Tournaments were held where many knights could gather, often accompanied with other combat events and festivities.
+Tournaments were held where many knights could gather, often accompanied by other combat events and festivities.

-Most tournaments were loosely constructed, barely regulated, and either for the training of knights, or entirely for the amusement of the nobles.
+Most tournaments were loosely constructed, barely regulated, and either for the training of knights or entirely for the amusement of the nobles.
 The most basic requirement was an invitation from the host of the event, which often required the rider to be of noble lineage himself.